 Don't make that mistake.
 He has no power over God.
-The devil is a creature of God.
-But he is our enemy.
-Because we have made him our master instead of God.
+The devil is a creature of God but he is our enemy because we have made him our master instead of God.
 Therefore he holds power over our lives.

-But as the hymn said, Jesus came to smite in man for man that foe.
-And thanks be to God, says the apostle Paul, who gives us that great victory.
+But as the hymn said Jesus came to smite in man for man that foe.
+And thanks be to God says the apostle Paul who gives us that great victory.

-[53:05] See, our world does live in bondage through fear of death.
+See our world does live in bondage through fear of death.
 Death is what robs us of all our greatest desires, of all our greatest achievements.

-Death is what robs us of all our greatest loves.
-I don't want to achieve immortality through my work.
+[31:18] The writer Woody Allen once said I don't want to achieve immortality through my work.
 I want to achieve immortality by not dying.

-But he can't do that, can he?
+But he can't do that can he?
 Death is what robs us of our greatest loves and our loved ones.

-Death is the shadow that stalks us evermore with every passing year as we start to see and feel our bodies aging and heading towards decay.
+Death is the shadow that stalks us ever more with every passing year as we start to see and feel our bodies aging and heading towards decay.

-But Christians, Christians are those who have found in Christ the source of eternal salvation.
+but Christians Christians are those who are found in Christ the source of eternal salvation.
 Christians are those for whom Christ has tasted death so as to deliver them from that fear and hold of death.

-Christians have received in Christ the victory over that great enemy who has the power of death.
-And so it no longer has a hold over them.
+Christians have received in Christ the victory over that great enemy who has the power of death and so it no longer has a hold over them.
 That's why Christian people do not fear death.

-Christian people are truly free.
-And we're free to live now because we know that.
-We know that although we don't yet see the world as it should be, although we don't yet see ourselves as we should be, crowned with glory and honor and all of that, lords of life eternal, we don't see that.
+Christian people are truly free and we're free to live now because we know that although we don't yet see the world as it should be, although we don't yet see ourselves as we should be crowned with glory and honor and all of that, lords of life eternal, we don't see that, but we do see and have seen it in the resurrection of the Lord Jesus Christ.

-But we do see and have seen it in the resurrection of the Lord Jesus Christ.
-We see him crowned with glory and honor and risen victorious over death and over hell.
+[ 32:49 ] We see him crowned with glory and honor and risen victorious over death and over hell.